siyul-park/uniflow/docs/getting_started.md

 ./dist/uniflowctl apply secrets --namespace default --filename examples/secrets.yaml
 ```

-This command outputs the result, and if a namespace is not specified, it uses the `default` namespace.
+This command applies the contents of the specified file to the namespace.
+If no namespace is specified, the `default` namespace is used by default.

 ### Delete

-The `delete` command removes node specifications or secrets from a namespace:
+The `delete` command removes node specifications or secrets from a namespace.
+Usage examples are:

 ```sh
 ./dist/uniflowctl delete nodes --namespace default --filename examples/nodes.yaml